Loretta Rogers

 Loretta Anne Rogers (née Robinson; April 13, 1939 – June 11, 2022) was an English-born Canadian businesswoman and philanthropist who was a director of Rogers Communications.
 She was the wife of Ted Rogers, the company's founding president and CEO.
 In 2015, Forbes estimated her net worth at US$5.5 billion.

-Personal life and family
+Early life and education

 Rogers was born on April 13, 1939, in London, England.
 She was the younger child and only daughter of Roland Robinson, 1st Baron Martonmere, and wife Maysie Gasque (died 1989).
 Her father was a British Conservative Party politician who was granted the hereditary title of Baron Martonmere in 1964.
 He served as Governor of Bermuda from 1964 to 1972.
 Her mother, Maysie Gasque, was an American with ties to F. W. Woolworth Company through her uncle-in-law Hubert T. Parson, who served as Woolworth's president; thus making Gasque an heiress to the Woolworth fortune.